 The next memory she comes upon is that of her father.
 She moves past him, brushing his arm.
 Her touch does not rouse him, he does not move.
 The speaker is scared by this fact and cries out her mother’s name.
 There is no reply.

-So much times gone by, and she has changed so dramatically that no one hears or sees her.
+So many times gone by, and she has changed so dramatically that no one hears or sees her.
 There is no one in the house to greet the speaker— her memories, animals, and parents have all passed on to another world where she does not exist.

 Their faces in the firelight bent,